pachet/promix/README.md

 > **promix.when( function [, arguments ] )**

-Pass a callback-accepting function, with whatever arguments you want to supply (promix creates the trailing callback argument for you):
+Pass a callback-accepting function, with whatever arguments you want to supply (Promix creates the trailing callback argument for you):
 `````javascript
 var chain = when(asyncOne, 1, 2);
 `````